ikrima/gamedevguide/contents/guides/ue4guide/wip/networking/network-replication/Detailed Network Serialization.md

 \*                FastArrayDeltaSerialize (defined below)

-\*                During server serialization (writing), we compare the old base state (e.g, the old ID&lt;-&gt;Key map) with the current state of the array.
+\*                During server serialization (writing), we compare the old base state (e.g, the old ID&lt;->Key map) with the current state of the array.
 If items are missing

 \*                we write them out as deletes in the bunch.
 If they are new or changed, they are written out as changed along with their state, serialized via a NetSerialize call.